xxnani/DiagnosAI/README.md

 ### Importance
 This project aims to tackle the diagnostic delay and inaccuracies often associated with rare diseases and misdiagnosed conditions.
 Many of these patients have been ignored by the healthcare system or have been wrongly treated for years.
 DiagnosAI provides a public-facing platform that allows individuals to input their symptoms and medical histories, receive personalized diagnostic insights, and be guided toward the appropriate specialists, tests, and treatments.
 The platform will also provide insights into potential drug conflicts, helping patients avoid harmful interactions.

-## Data sources and AI methods

-### Data Sources:
-- **MIMIC-III / MIMIC-IV**: De-identified patient data for training symptom-diagnosis models.
-- **Orphanet**: Clinical and genetic data for building the rare disease knowledge base.
-- **ClinVar & Ensembl**: Genetic variant databases to link mutations with diseases.
-- **DrugBank & RxNorm**: Information on drugs and interactions to identify treatment conflicts.
-- **PubMed / Medline**: Medical literature for enriching knowledge graphs and NLP models.
-- **Patient Advocacy Groups**: Data from registries and case studies for training and validating the models.

-### AI Methods:
-- **NLP (Natural Language Processing)**: To process symptom descriptions and extract useful features (e.g., using **spaCy**).
-- **Machine Learning (ML)**: Algorithms like **Random Forest** and **XGBoost** for diagnosing based on symptoms.
-- **Deep Learning**: **LSTM** or **Transformer models** for analyzing symptom progression over time.
-- **Knowledge Graphs**: Mapping relationships between symptoms, diseases, and treatments to improve accuracy.
-- **Rule-based + ML Hybrid Models**: For predicting drug interactions and conflicts.

-### Use of Data
-The data will be used to train AI models that detect patterns in symptoms, flag genetic and autoimmune disease indicators, and identify drug interactions.
-The knowledge graph will continue to evolve as more data is added, improving diagnostic accuracy over time.

 ## How is it used?

 ### Target Users:
 1. **Patients**: Individuals suffering from chronic, unexplained, misdiagnosed, or rare diseases.
 2. **Physicians & Specialists**: Healthcare professionals needing advanced diagnostic support for complex, atypical cases.
-3. **Genetic Testing Companies & Research Institutions**: Aiming to enhance patient engagement and optimize data usage for better clinical outcomes.
+3. **Genetic Companies & Research Institutions**: Aiming to enhance patient engagement and optimize data usage for better clinical outcomes.

 ### Process:
 1. **Input Data**: Patients provide symptoms, medical history, and genetic data.